 Who is responsible for contract compliance?

 Who is responsible for contract compliance largely depends on your organization's structure.
-But below are the top roles/departments that involve more in the overall compliance monitoring process:
+But below are the top roles/departments that are involved more in the overall compliance monitoring process:

 #1 Contract manager